prebid/Prebid.js/modules/paapiForGpt.md

 ```

 Second, they must enable FLEDGE in their Prebid.js configuration.
-This is done through module level configuration, but to provide a high degree of flexiblity for testing, FLEDGE settings also exist at the bidder level and slot level.
+This is done through module level configuration, but to provide a high degree of flexiblity for testing, FLEDGE settings also exist the slot level.

 ### Module Configuration
 This module exposes the following settings: